react-navigation/react-navigation.github.io/versioned_docs/version-3.x/function-after-focusing-screen.md

 export default withNavigationFocus(TabScreen);
 ```

-This example is also documented in the <a href="/docs/en/with-navigation-focus.html">`withNavigationFocus` API documentation</a>.
+This example is also documented in the [`withNavigationFocus` API documentation](with-navigation-focus.md).

 ## Triggering an action with a `'didFocus'` event listener